UAE says 'sophisticated' tanker attacks likely the work of a state actor

 U.S. national security adviser John Bolton said on May 29 that the attacks were the work of “naval mines almost certainly from Iran.”
 Tehran denied the accusations.

-A few days earlier in May, at the Pentagon, U.S. Rear Admiral Michael Gilday accused Iran’s Islamic Revolutionary Guards Corps of being directly responsible for the attacks.
+A few days earlier in May, at the Pentagon, U.S. Rear Admiral Michael Gilday accused Iran’s Islamic Revolutionary Guards Corps (IRGC) of being directly responsible for the attacks.

+While the briefing document did not mention Iran, a Saudi diplomat in New York laid the blame squarely on the country.

+“We believe that the responsibility for this action lies on the shoulders of Iran.
+We have no hesitation in making this statement,” said the Saudi ambassador to the United Nations, Abdallah Y. Al-Mouallimi.

+U.S. President Donald Trump’s administration, acting on concerns of a potential attack by Iran on U.S. interests, has deployed 1,500 more troops to the Middle East, accelerated the movement of an aircraft carrier strike group to the region and sent bombers and additional Patriot missiles.
-The May 12 attacks targeted two Saudi tankers, an Emirati vessel and a Norwegian tanker, causing no casualties.
-They occurred off the UAE emirate of Fujairah, which lies just outside the Strait of Hormuz, a vital global oil and gas shipping route.

-The strait separates the Gulf Arab states and Iran, which has been embroiled in an escalating war of words with the United States over U.S. sanctions and the U.S. military’s regional presence.
+The tanker attacks occurred off the UAE emirate of Fujairah, which lies just outside the Strait of Hormuz, a vital global oil and gas shipping route that separates the Gulf Arab states - allies of the United States - and Iran.

+The three countries said the attacks endangered commercial navigation and the security of global energy supplies.
+They planned to share the findings of their probe with the London-based International Maritime Organization.

+In the weeks before the attacks, the Trump administration hardened its policy against Iran by fully reimposing sanctions on Iranian oil exports and designating the IRGC as a foreign terrorist organization.

 Reporting by Catherine Koppel; Additional reporting by Maher Chmaytelli in Dubai and Arshad Mohammed in Washington; Writing by Mary Milliken; Editing by Leslie Adler